fastapi/fastapi/docs/index.md

 Now go to <a href="http://127.0.0.1:8000/docs" target="_blank">http://127.0.0.1:8000/docs</a>.

-* The interactive API documentation will be automatically updated, including the new query, and body:
+* The interactive API documentation will be automatically updated, including the new body:

 ![Swagger UI](https://fastapi.tiangolo.com/img/index/index-03-swagger-02.png)